hedgeyedev/Developer-Applicant-Exercise/simple_public_timeline/README.md

 ## Setup

+### Ruby versions

+I use `asdf` locally to configure my ruby version.
+It does not create gemsets like `rvm` used to.
+It uses the `.tool-versions` file found in the above directory.

 ### Environment variables

 This app uses the Dotenv ruby gem.
 Please create a file called `.env` in this directory.
 It should look like this: